ElDragonRojo/rates/README.md

 I used to think that I would never sell out because, to me, a million dollars and a hundred million dollars are the same amount of money: more than I need.
 My mentor disabused me of that by saying, "a hundred million dollars would save a lot of lemurs."

-So I accept that everyone has their price, and I have set mine at the arbitrariy round figure of €1000 per hour.
+So I accept that everyone has their price, and I have set mine at the arbitrarily round figure of €1000 per hour.
 Perhaps that is absurdly high, but if you want access to my particular set of experiences, and don't want to have to negotiate, there it is.

 ## Speaking